TL;DR

 Welcome to our definitive 2025 guide on the UK's escalating business burnout crisis.
-As an FCA-authorised broker that has helped arrange over 800,000 policies, we at WeCovr provide expert insights into how private medical insurance offers a crucial lifeline for the UK's business leaders facing unprecedented levels of stress.
+As a broking firm that has helped arrange over 1,000,000 policies of various kinds, WeCovr specialists or broker partners provide expert insights into how private medical insurance offers a crucial lifeline for the UK's business leaders facing unprecedented levels of stress.

 The backbone of the UK economy is under silent, immense strain.
 New analysis for 2025 paints a stark picture: more than a third of the nation's entrepreneurs, directors, and sole traders are grappling with chronic burnout.
 This isn't just about feeling tired; it's a debilitating condition with a catastrophic financial and personal cost.